Designations Congruent with Things: Chapter 9

 God, how does a guy in a poorly-fitting sweater make himself so freaking alarming?

 “Are you listening to me?
 At all?”
-Hermann asks, frowning, eyebrows pushed together.
+Hermann, already frowning, pushes his eyebrows together.

 There is, probably, in Newt’s entire life, going to be no more consistent source of intellectual pleasure than the ability he now has to tell Hermann to screw off in abstruse arithmetical argot.
 He wishes he could bottle this feeling it and save it for later when he’s losing an argument about the value of abstraction or when Hermann tells him he’s going back to mathematics, have a nice life, don’t clone a kaiju.

-Hermann glares at Newt, pulls the chair away from his desk, positions it a few feet from the bed, sits down in it, crosses his legs, rests his cane against the adjacent desk, and commences staring at Newt.
+Hermann glares at Newt, pulls the chair away from his desk, positions it a few feet from the bed, sits down, crosses his legs, rests his cane against the adjacent desk, and commences staring at Newt.

 “No,” Newt says.
 “No. What is this?
 Bedside-vigil pregaming?
 Because that’s not an accepted form of pregaming.
-You definitely promised me drunk science, or, if not promised me, you let me tacitly understand it was going to happen and then shoved me onto your bed under false pretenses.
+You definitely promised me drunk science, or, if not promised me, you let me tacitly understand it would happen then shoved me onto your bed under false pretenses.
 I object to every aspect of what’s happening here.”

-“I will,” Newt says pointedly.
+“I will,” Newt says.
 “In a while.
 When I feel like it.
 When I judge, using my life experience and my knowledge of complexity theory, that the awesomeness of the party out there has reached its logarithmic growth stage.
-Furthermore, you have committed a tactical error in your campaign to achieve perpetual, steady-state boringness.”
+Furthermore, you’ve committed a tactical error in your campaign to achieve perpetual, steady-state boringness.”

 “And what might that be?”
 Hermann asks.

-“Just a little item called Newt-has-your-memories-and-is-entitled-to-the-benefits-thereof,” he says, as he twists, with significant effort and some unfortunate shaking, to reach beneath Hermann’s bed to pull out a half-empty bottle of sherry.
+“Oh, just a little item called: Newt-has-your-memories-and-is-entitled-to-the-benefits-thereof.”
+Newt rolls over and, with significant effort and some unfortunate shaking, reaches beneath Hermann’s bed to pull out a half-empty bottle of sherry.
 “It is so weird that you hide this stuff.
-Who is going to judge you for sherry, dude?
-I mean, a) it’s classy, and goes with the whole sweater-a-loved-one-with-questionable-taste-purchased-for-me-a-decade-ago look you’ve got going, b) it’s not like either the Jaeger teams or the K-science division, back when it was a division before the funding cuts, were ever known for their dour alcoholic abstinence; in fact, it might be said that—hey.”
+Who’s going to judge you for sherry, dude?
+I mean, a) it’s classy, and goes with the whole sweater-a-loved-one-with-questionable-taste-purchased-for-me-a-decade-ago look you’ve got going, b) it’s not like either J-tech or K-science, back when we had our own divisions before the funding cuts, were ever known for their dour alcoholic abstinence; in fact, it might be said that—hey.”

 Newt has been relieved of Hermann’s sherry.

-He really should have seen that one coming and/or processed what was happening as it was happening and taken steps to prevent this sherryless outcome.
+He really should’ve seen that one coming and/or processed what was happening as it was happening and taken steps to prevent this sherryless outcome.

 “So we are drinking the sherry?”
 Newt asks.

 “No,” Hermann informs him.
 “I am drinking sherry.
 You are already drunk on your own exhaustion and hubris.
-Furthermore, you have had a seizure, while I have not.
-Therefore, until you are evaluated by an actual physician, you will not be drinking at all, because if you have a second one there is no force on this planet that will prevent me from having you immediately assessed by someone in the medical division with an actual medical degree, at which point it will be too late to claim that you’re not experiencing any aftereffects from the ‘biologic interface’ you constructed, and the likelihood of spending the rest of your career as an experimental subject increases substantially.”
+Furthermore, you’ve had a seizure, while I have not.
+Therefore, until you are evaluated by an actual physician, you will not be drinking at all, because if you have a second neurological event there’s no force on this planet that will prevent me from having you immediately assessed by someone in the medical division with an actual degree, at which point it will be too late to claim you’re not experiencing any aftereffects from the ‘biologic interface’ you constructed, and the likelihood of spending the rest of your career as an experimental subject increases substantially.”
 Hermann punctuates his pronouncement by electing to drink sherry directly from the bottle.

 Okay then.